thatbeautifuldream/next-breadcrumb/README.md

-# Next Breadcrumb
+# Breadcrumbs for your everyday React apps

-Next Breadcrumb is a flexible and customizable breadcrumbs navigation component for Next.js applications.
-Created and maintained by [Milind Mishra](https://milindmishra.com).
+Breadcrumbs is a flexible and customizable breadcrumbs navigation component for React applications.

 ## Features

-- Easy to integrate with Next.js, React, and TailwindCSS projects
+- Easy to integrate with React, Next.js, and TailwindCSS projects
 - Customizable appearance (icons, separators, styles)
 - Accessibility-friendly
 - TypeScript support

 ## Usage

-To use Next Breadcrumb in your project, import it and include it in your component tree:
+To use Breadcrumbs in your project, copy paste component from [`src/components/breadcrumbs.tsx`](./src/components/breadcrumbs.tsx) and include it in your component tree:

 ```tsx
 import Breadcrumbs, { type BreadcrumbItem } from "@/components/breadcrumbs";